Crawling is a major milestone that signifies the start of your baby’s future mobility!

 2. Rolling

-This is another fundamental developmental milestone towards crawling, as they gain more control of their body and strengthen their arm and leg muscles, as well as their neck and shoulder muscles.
+This is another fundamental baby development milestone towards crawling, as they gain more control of their body and strengthen their arm and leg muscles, as well as their neck and shoulder muscles.

-TOP TIP: Some babies use rolling for a long time to get to where they want to go and they can become quite adept at getting across the room by using this method!
+TOP TIP: Some babies use rolling for a long time to get to where they want to go and they can become very good at getting across the room by using this method!

 3. Sitting Up And Pivoting